 Formerly, Honey and Lace, P!PHANY sells women's leggings, dresses, skirts, bottoms, and tops in bright colors and bold patterns.
 The company was started in 2013 by Dianne Ingram.
 The clothing can be sold via in-home parties or on your own personal website; you can also earn additional commission by building a team.
 This opportunity is available both in the US and Canada.
 I wasn't able to find any information on startup costs, the commission rate, or structure, so if you're interested in this opportunity, you'll have to request additional information from their website.

 Sseko Designs is an ethical fashion brand that sells apparel, sandals, jewelry, handbags, and accessories that benefit women in Uganda through a work program that enables them to attend university.
-Sseko Designs has four different starter kits to choose from, including a $99 student starter kit for high school and college students.
+Sseko Designs has three different starter kits to choose from $99 – $599.99.
 As a Sseko Fellow, you’ll earn up to 30 percent commission on personal and team sales, plus you get up to 50 percent off of Sseko products.

 Launched in 1981, Worth is a luxury brand based out of New York that sells high-end, contemporary clothing ranging in price from $178 – $548 per piece.
 To find out more about becoming a Worth Sales Associate, fill out their online form or call via their toll-free number for additional information.